THE-DEEPDAS/Anveshak/docs/index.md

 ## System Architecture Overview

-Cold Mailer is built using a modern MERN stack (MongoDB, Express.js, React, Node.js) architecture with the following key components:
+Anveshak  is built using a modern MERN stack (MongoDB, Express.js, React, Node.js) architecture with the following key components:

 1. **Frontend Layer**